Skip to Content

 4 An ICW may be provided in the wrap-up manual with a net bid approach to assist contractors in quantifying the insurance costs that they should remove from their bids; however, there is no requirement to submit the ICW to the wrap-up administrator.

-5 Note, some sponsors will only reduce the cost of the work if the initial insurance credit is lower than the final insurance credit.
+5 Some sponsors will only reduce the cost of the work if the initial insurance credit is lower than the final insurance credit.
 They won't add to the cost of the work if the initial insurance credit is higher than the final insurance credit.
 Additionally, some sponsors using the net bid with add alternate approach will lower the cost of the work if the final insurance credit is higher than the initial alternate.

 6 This is based on the Office of General Counsel (OGC) that issued the following informal opinion on October 8, 2005, representing the position of the New York Insurance Department.
 This was later affirmed in an opinion by the OGC dated April 4, 2018.